cyberitsolutions/www.prisonpc.com/content/posts/features.md

 ---

 > "Access [to televisions] can be a strong incentive to good behaviour and regime participation, and can aid order and control by occupying inmates’ time and reducing boredom and tension."

-— NOMS Agency Board, UK Ministry of Justice
+>

-March 1st 2012
+> -- NOMS Agency Board, UK Ministry of Justice, March 1st 2012